 "Well!
 That does take a little more skill.
 Tell me, when you do it, is it just illusion, or can you do things that you couldn't otherwise?"

 Shippo thought about it.
 "I can make myself a balloon or a bird and fly…"

 "That's good."
 Fuko said encouragingly.
 "Now if you had someone to teach you the finer details of fox magic-"

 "You could teach me, couldn't you?"
 Shippo asked, jumping up.

 "Will you teach me, Fuko?"
-Shippo squeeze his hands together under his chin and begged.
-"I want to be stronger, so I can protect my village."
+Shippo squeezed his hands together under his chin and begged.
+"I want to be stronger so I can protect my village."
 When she didn't immediately agree, his eyes grew wide and his lower lip pouted, his tail swirling invitingly.
 The boy looked as adorable as demonly possible.

 "Oooh…" Fuko seemed stricken by Shippo's puppy-dog eyes, and Kaede had to stifle a laugh.
 She had grown immune to the look, mostly, but it always worked on a newcomer.
 "Shippo… I don't know if the villagers would want me to hang around, even if it only took a few days to teach you."

 Shippo quickly turned to Kaede.
 "The villagers would let Fuko stay if you said it was safe, Grandma Kaede."

 "So they would, child, but how am I to know 'tis safe?"